soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "value" : "123456789"
 }) %>
 ```
-soa.cm.error
+soa.cm.error<br/>
-•   `error` is a box that can be dismissed that delivers feedback to the user regarding an error that occurred
+* `error` is a box that can be dismissed that delivers feedback to the user regarding an error that occurred
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.error({
 "messages": [